Logic of Hypotheses: from Zero to Full Knowledge in Neurosymbolic Integration: A Language for Hypothesis Spaces

 \end{example}

 In neural networks, the output of a hidden neuron is usually fed to multiple neurons of the subsequent layer.
 Similarly, in LoH, we may want to use the same ``choice'' of a subformula in multiple places.
 This can be solved by defining a placeholder for a sub-formula, and use it in multiple parts of the main formula.
 The algorithm for producing the hypothesis space corresponding to an LoH formula with such placeholders is reported in Appendix \ref{app:choice_variables}. \begin{example} The LoH formula $[a, b] \land [a, b]$ has hypothesis space $\{a \land a, a\land b, b \land a, b\land b\} \equiv \{a, a\land b, b\}$.
-On the other hand, the LoH formula $\phi \land \phi$ with $\phi \coloneqq [a,b]$ has hypothesis space $\{a \land a, b\land b\} \equiv \{a, b\}$. \end{example}
+On the other hand, the LoH formula $\phi \land \phi$ with $\phi \coloneqq [a,b]$ has hypothesis space $\{a \land a, b\land b\} \equiv \{a, b\}$.
+In $[a,b]\land[a,b]$ the two choices are independent, whereas $\phi\land\phi$ introduces just one choice and reuses the selected subformula twice. \end{example}

 Notice that LoH is flexible enough to encode \emph{any} finite set of propositional formulas $\{h_1, \dots, h_n\}$.
 Indeed, $[h_1,\dots, h_n]$ represents exactly that space, even if more compact representations---whose compilations will require less parameters---may be possible.
 Even for a fixed hypothesis space, LoH is flexible enough to provide formulas biasing the search process in different ways.
-For example, both $[a, [b,c]]$ and $[a, a, b, c]$ are more biased towards choosing $a$ than $[a,b,c]$.
+For example, when compiled, both $[a, [b,c]]$ and $[a, a, b, c]$ are more biased towards choosing $a$ than $[a,b,c]$.